ProxyBO: Accelerating Neural Architecture Search via Bayesian Optimization with Zero-cost Proxies: The Proposed Method

-where $\tau$ is controlled by the only hyper-parameter $\tau_0$, and $T$ is the current number of BO iteration.
-In each iteration, \sys selects the configuration with the lowest combined ranking (CR) value to evaluate.
+where $\tau_0$ is the only hyper-parameter, and $T$ is the current number of BO iteration.
+In each iteration, \sys selects the configuration with the lowest combined ranking (CR) to evaluate.
+As there might be other ways to combine BO and proxies, we show that \sys performs better than other intuitive combinations in the following section.